ipriyam26/termoil/README.md

-# Termoil: A Friendly Guide for Terminal Newbies
+# Termoil: A Chatty Assistant for Conquering the Terminal

 [🔗 Repository: termoil](https://github.com/ipriyam26/termoil)